 Toward harvest keep an eye out for multicolored asian lady beetle (MALB).
 This normally beneficial insect can become a pest at this time of year by congregating in the clusters at harvest.
 Its primarily been an issue for late harvested varieties.
 The adult beetle releases a noxious chemical when disturbed (such as by harvesting the fruit) and this can taint wine and juice.
 Their populations have been fairly low in recent years although in 2015 we did see some significant infestations, especially in areas where soybeans are also being grown.
 For late maturing cultivars it is essential that you monitor clusters for MALB close to harvest and take appropriate action if they are present.
 Keep an eye out for email alerts from your regional grape extension programs.
-The other late-season insect pests we have concerns about are fruit flies, both the invasive spotted wing drosophila and regular vinegar flies.
+The other late-season insect pests we have concerns about are fruit flies, both the invasive SWD and regular vinegar flies.
 Our concern centers on their role in spreading sour rot bacteria.
 In a year where weather conditions favor sour rot, our results indicate that an insecticide near harvest targeting fruit flies can help reduce incidence and severity of sour rot.

 In summary, there is a seasonality to pests and checking the electronic updates from your regional grape extension programs is an excellent way to stay on top of what you should be on the look out for during the season.
 Generally speaking we have good chemical control options available for most arthropod pests if necessary.
 But be smart about using them.
 Pay attention to label restrictions and review recommendations in the pest management guidelines.
-Rotate among materials with different modes of action to reduce development of resistance.
+Rotate among materials with different modes of action (see IRAC codes on labels) to reduce development of resistance.
 Be aware of consequences of your choice of pesticides on natural enemies.
-The cheapest material to apply on a per acre basis may not always result in the lowest cost because of unintended consequences and/or the need for repeated applications.
 Most important, only use pesticides or other control options when it makes economic sense to do so (monitor and apply economic thresholds where available).
 If you have questions, contact your regional extension office or you can also contact me at my office (315-787-2345) in Geneva or through email at gme1@cornell.edu.